karndeb/NLP-Service/README.md

 ![NLP As A Service Demo](demo/animation.gif)

 This project is a sample demo of NLP as a service platform built using FastAPI and Hugging Face.
-The use cases are related to chatbot automation services
+The use cases are related to chatbot automation services.

 ## Features